 Our graduate curriculum is described here.
 Candidates may wish to begin with SCPD Certificate program in Biomedical informatics, or individual courses through the SCPD's Non-Degree Option.
 Up to 18 units of academic credit from relevant Certificate programs may be transferred upon acceptance into the degree program.
 In addition, you can complete some prerequisite coursework through SCPD, such as a Computer Science Certificate.

 Students spend on average of 3.5 years in the program.
 The program must be completed within five years.

 Some employers will support tuition for students enrolled in graduate studies while employed.
 Check with your Human Resources department for programs and policies.
-Students in the Professional MS program are not eligible for funding from many US government fellowships and other scholarships due to the required research component of the awards.
-Many student loan programs require full time registration status, which is not possible in the HCP MS program.
+Students in the HCP MS program are not eligible for funding from many US government fellowships and other scholarships due to the required research component of the awards.
+Many student loan programs require full-time registration status.
 BMI does not provide financial aid for this program.

 Review the information on the Bioscience Application website.

 Applications are accepted for admission each quarter except summer.
-The application deadlines are listed on the HCP admissions page.
+The application deadlines are shown here: